sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 <img src="lazy-init-no-lock.png" style="width: 100%;">

 As shown in the graph above,
-either different threads running concurrently on single processor (e.g., thread 1 and thread 2), or running in parallel on different processors simultaneously (e.g. thread 3 and thread 4), multiple copies of `helper` could be created.
+when threads either run concurrently on single processor (e.g., thread 1 and thread 2), or run in parallel on different processors simultaneously (e.g. thread 3 and thread 4), they can create multiple copies of `helper`.

 ### Always-synchronized solution is slow